gwdg/pub-2025-ksi/Setup.md

 # Initial Setup
-Install required software for Kind on Podman.
+This setup guide describes the required software and necessary configurations for KSI.
 Run following commands as `root` user, unless stated otherwise.
+After the setup is completed, the machine must be rebooted in order for all configurations to take effect.
-This instruction aims for RHEL 9 based x86 distros and is tested with CentOS Stream 9 (SELinux disabled).
+This guide aims for RHEL 9 based x86 distros and is tested with CentOS Stream 9 (SELinux disabled).

 ## Test Setup Versions
 We tested this setup with following software versions.